4teamwork/ftw.blueprints/README.rst

    - Powerful blueprint to map and change fields from the given item with a static value, lambda expressions, conditions and dict-mapping.

+- ftw.blueprints.pathmapper
+   - Map old paths to new paths

 - ftw.blueprints.childinserter
    - Inserts a child for the given item